cynthiataylor/LED-picture-module/README.md

 This is the repository that contains some of the code that supports LED matrices.
-We used the open-source library called RGB matrix but we found it hard to use for beginner in pyhton because it involves more advanced topics.
-We already had a python module that can draw draw patterns, lines, shapes , and also edit images.
-What we needed to change what to display the output to the LED matrices instead of the computer screen.
+We used the RGB matrix open-source library but found it hard for beginners in Python because it involves more advanced topics.
+We already had a Python module to draw patterns, lines, and shapes and edit images.
+What we needed to change was to display the output to the LED matrices instead of the computer screen.

-In this repository, there are folders and those have different files that you can use to test your LED matrices configuration with a raspberry pi4 and the monitor.
+This repository has folders with different files that you can use to test your LED matrices configuration with a Raspberry Pi4 and the monitor.

-You need to to practice, then go to Beta which has files ready to be run on LED matrices.
+You need to practice and then go to Beta, which has files ready to be run on LED matrices.

-There is a python library we used which is called picture.
-In this library, there are many functions for drawing lines, drawing shapes, reading images and also editing them, makin patterns.
+There is a Python library we used called Picture.
+This library has many functions for drawing lines, drawing shapes, reading images, editing them, and making patterns.

-What you need, is to create canvas for your drawing :
+What you need is to create the canvas for your drawing :
 	- import picture

-Create a canvas by providing width and the height :
+Create a canvas by providing width and height :

 	- picture.new_picture(width,height)
  set the background color of the canvas :
+ 	- picture.set_fill_color(color)
- 	- picture.set_fill_color("red") or use RGB picture.set_fill_color(255,0,0)
+	- use an RGB picture.set_fill_color(red,green,blue)

- you need to make the whole canvas changes the color( you can draw a rectangle that starts from x = 0 and y = 0 but have the height and width that are equal to the dimensions of the canvas.
+ you need to make the whole canvas change the color( you can draw a rectangle that starts from x = 0 and y = 0 but has a height and width equal to the canvas's dimensions.

-To draw a rectangle :
+To draw a rectangle:

-	- picture.draw_rectangle(x,y,width,height)
+	#- picture.draw_rectangle(x,y,width,height)
-To draw a rectangle with the a certain color
+To draw a rectangle with a certain color

-	- picture.draw_filled_rectangle(x,y,width,height)
+	#- picture.draw_filled_rectangle(x,y,width,height)

- To display the output on the LED matrix
+ To display the output on the LED matrix :

- picture.display()
+ 	#- picture.display()